GenomicDataInfrastructure/starter-kit/deployment-guide.md

 - Edit your instance’s [metadata](https://beacon-documentation-demo.ega-archive.org/configuration#editing-beacon-info).
 Update the `/info` endpoint with your organization's name, description, version, and contact details.
 - Manage dataset [permissions](https://beacon-documentation-demo.ega-archive.org/configuration#managing-dataset-permissions).
 Control which datasets are public or require authentication.
 - Enable advanced [filtering](https://beacon-documentation-demo.ega-archive.org/filtering-terms#extract-terms).
-- Found more setting options in [Configuration](https://beacon-documentation-demo.ega-archive.org/configuration).
+- Find more setting options in [Configuration](https://beacon-documentation-demo.ega-archive.org/configuration).

+In this [section of the guidelines](https://docs.google.com/document/d/1nytWC6QOvaLmoJd0OBOENc52gEXagXzI/edit#heading=h.nz1wgb9wwpet) you will find more details and examples.

 #### Connection to the GDI Beacon Network